 *** Varies depending on the SUNY campus at which the participant pays tuition.

-****Arranged directly through Roehampton University.
+****Arranged directly through University of Roehampton.
 This program will help students immerse themselves in London and the UK.
 It includes activities and day trips to fascinating cultural and historic locations in and around London.
 It also includes one full weekend trip in the UK.
-This program is updated every semester and full details will be sent to students in the pre-departure information that is sent to the student by Roehampton once student has been accepted into Reohampton's Study Aborad Program.
+This program is updated every semester and full details will be sent to students in the pre-departure information that is sent to the student by Roehampton once student has been accepted into Reohampton's Study Abroad Program.

 The cost (and items included in the cost) as listed on the website are subject to change and should be considered estimates.
 Final budget sheets will be mailed to the student prior to departure and usually upon acceptance.

-The College at Brockport and Roehampton University are happy to announce the addition of a new Freshman Semester program at Roehampton that is being offered in addition to our traditional semester study abroad program for sophomores and above.
+The College at Brockport and University of Roehampton are happy to announce the addition of a new Freshman Semester program at Roehampton that is being offered in addition to our traditional semester study abroad program for sophomores and above.

-The College at Brockport has a long-standing partnership with Roehampton University and we are confident that this is a suitable program for first year students for many reasons.
+The College at Brockport has a long-standing partnership with University of Roehampton and we are confident that this is a suitable program for first year students for many reasons.